Chonne/algolia-mvc/README.md

 - document the Rest API (RAML?
 Swagger?)
 - create a docker container with the code?
+- include docker and htaccess files to ease installation

 ### backend

+- unit tests
 - better error handling, with proper exceptions and error codes (4xx instead of 5xx if it's the user's fault)
 - validate json with schemas?
 Will require using an external lib
 - use a Router class?